About UNDP in Ukraine

 The Resident Coordinator heads the UN Country Team in Ukraine and is also the Resident Representative of UNDP Ukraine.

-UNDP works in close collaboration with the Government of Ukraine through the Ministry of Economic Development and Trade and other key Ministries, Departments and Agencies.
+UNDP works in close collaboration with the Government of Ukraine through a number of key Ministries, Departments and Agencies.
 The implementation of UNDP programme activities are carried out by Implementing Partners as appropriate, including national and local Government partners and civil society actors.

 How many are we?